Luisinhoas/Causal-Inference-GP1-/README.md

 ```

 ## Two-Stage Least Squared Estimator (Main predictor).

-We're going to try to use this IV in a TSLS model.
+I'm going to try to use this IV in a TSLS model.
 For that, we start computing the first stage regression:

 ```{r}
 s1 <- lm(video~ year)